Post by: Mikaela Allen, MTS 2019, HDS Office of Admissions Graduate Assistant

 Please bear in mind that MDiv applicants should include a recommender that can speak to their ministerial capacity, whatever that may look like for a particular tradition or practice.

 Can I submit my application even though my recommenders haven’t submitted their letters yet?

 Yes!
 We do recommend you monitor your application checklist to make sure that all letters are submitted by the application deadline.
-After submitting your application and in case of a serious situation, such as an illness, that has inhibited your recommender from uploading their letter, please contact our office at firstname.lastname@example.org and we may be able to exchange recommenders within your application.
+After submitting your application and in case of a serious situation, such as an illness, that has inhibited your recommender from uploading their letter, please contact our office at firstname.lastname@example.org.

 Is it better to have someone affiliated with HDS, like an alum I’ve met casually, write a letter of recommendation rather than someone who knows me well?
 What about asking my Dean to write a letter rather than a professor I’ve taken multiple courses with and can speak to my academic capabilities?

 It is always better that you select recommenders who know you well and can speak to the overall quality of your character and academic preparation than to choose someone based on their prestige or connection with HDS.
 The letters of recommendation are one of the most important aspects of your application, so it is important that your recommenders know you well and that you trust them to highlight your best qualities.
-It is usually a good idea to start talking with potential recommenders at least two months in advance of the January 15th due date.
+It is usually a good idea to start talking with potential recommenders at least two months in advance of the January deadline.
 They should be knowledgeable about the degree program you are applying to and why you have decided to apply to HDS.
 If there is an element of the application that are you concerned about, you could also have the recommender address that.
 For example, if you feel that your GPA does not reflect your true academic potential, your recommender can address this directly in their letter.

 I submitted my application and all materials, but still have a red “x” next to a test score, recommendation, or transcript.
 Should I be worried?